Tyler Walker (racing driver): Sprint cars and return to stock cars (2001–2005)

 Walker spent time in 2003 driving in the USAC Silver Crown series for RE Technologies/Curb-Agajanian.
 He finished fifth in points for the year earning the title of Most Improved Driver in the series.
-In 2004, Tyler Walker split time as a full-time open-wheel sprint racer and a stock car racer.
+In 2004, Walker split time as a full-time open-wheel sprint racer and a stock car racer.
 He joined the USAC Silver Crown Series for Kasey Kahne Racing owned by NASCAR driver and that year's Nextel Cup Rookie of the Year and future Allstate Insurance spokesmodel Kasey Kahne.
 His lone victory that season came in a Silver Crown race at Nazareth Speedway.
 Walker would slowly begin to transition to the Busch Series by first mastering the time trials segment of the race weekend.
-To prepare for this, he qualified the #38 Great Clips Dodge entry owned by Akins Motorsports, and driven by his USAC boss and now dear friend Kasey Kahne, on two separate occasions, first at Nashville Superspeedway, and again at Kentucky Speedway, both events coming within seven days of each other.
+To prepare for this, he qualified the No. 38 Great Clips Dodge entry owned by Akins Motorsports, and driven by his USAC boss and now dear friend Kasey Kahne, on two separate occasions, first at Nashville Superspeedway, and again at Kentucky Speedway, both events coming within seven days of each other.
 To further study for his major-league stock passenger car debut, he competed in another ASA race at Madison International Speedway.
-Walker started the #70 Terry Kunes Chevrolet twenty-eighth, passed a net total of twenty cars, and finished eighth at the conclusion of the event, completing all 250 laps.
+Walker started the No. 70 Terry Kunes Chevrolet twenty-eighth, passed a net total of twenty cars, and finished eighth at the conclusion of the event, completing all 250 laps.
 Now fully prepared for the rigors involved in NASCAR racing, Walker made his NASCAR Busch Series debut at Pikes Peak International Raceway, near the famous Pikes Peak in Colorado.
-He posted an eighth place qualification effort in the #38 Great Clips/Akins Dodge but fell to 27th by the end of the racing session and was fifty laps off the pace.
-He chose to attempt his next race with BACE Motorsports, which fielded the #74 Outdoor Channel Chevrolet Monte Carlo and had won three consecutive Busch Series championships in the mid-1990s, when young Walker was but a teenager.
+He posted an eighth place qualification effort in the No. 38 Great Clips/Akins Dodge but fell to 27th by the end of the racing session and was fifty laps off the pace.
+He chose to attempt his next race with BACE Motorsports, which fielded the No. 74 Outdoor Channel Chevrolet Monte Carlo and had won three consecutive Busch Series championships in the mid-1990s, when young Walker was but a teenager.
 In this race, he posted 35th during time trials but did pass five cars to finish 30th in the final running order of the race.
 In his final stock car start of the season at Memphis Motorsports Park, Walker returned to the Great Clips team.
 He failed to qualify for the main feature on speed and was forced to take a provisional starting spot.
 He methodically and smoothly moved through the racing field to come home in twelfth position, his best finish to that point in NASCAR stock cars.